 What is SF Beer Week?

 Beer 'weeks' are ten days -- spanning two weekends -- when members of a craft beer community come together and share experiences.
-They host events, offer special releases and menu pairings, collaborate with neighbors and fellow brewers, curate and ship seasonal offerings, run fun promotions, promote local artists, bands, designers, food vendors and more, hold contests, competitions, even family friendly activities and fitness events, like morning yoga, distance runs, and bike loops that explore nearby beer scenes.
+They host events, offer special releases and menu pairings, collaborate with neighbors and fellow brewers, curate and ship seasonal offerings, run fun promotions, promote local artists, bands, designers, food vendors and more, hold contests, competitions, even family friendly activities and fitness events, like morning yoga, runs and bike loops that explore local beer scenes.

 If you're a lover of such experiences, of exploring, sampling and socializing, there's probably something happening during SF Beer Week for you!
-Many events that do not require purchase of alcohol to join the fun, and tastes catered to include:
+Many events don't require purchase of alcohol to join the fun, and tastes catered to include:

 every iteration of craft beer imaginable - hoppy, sweet & malty, sour, barrel-aged, cask-conditioned, etc.